 Our approach to how RBS implements the requirements of the MSA was approved by a bank-wide working group with representatives from relevant bank functions and business areas.
-This statement has been reviewed by RBS reputational risk committees, the Executive Committee and Sustainable Banking Committee and approved by the Bank-wide Reputational Risk Forum.
+This statement has been reviewed by the Group Reputational Risk Forum, Executive Committee, and approved by Group Board.